barrowclift/shelf/INSTALL.md

 ### Shelf Setup

-Since this is a development environment, there's no need to setup Nginx, Shelf will just be served locally.
+Since this is a development environment, there's no need to setup Nginx, Shelf can just be served directly.

 * Clone the repository (`git clone git@github.com:barrowclift/shelf.git`)
 * In the cloned repo, `npm install`
 * If you don't already have `pm2` for node process management installed, do so with `npm install pm2 -g`
 * (Optional) Should you wish Shelf to automatically start on startup, see [this short guide](http://pm2.keymetrics.io/docs/usage/startup/) or execute `pm2 startup` to let `pm2` handle the settings for you.
+* Shelf uses MongoDB to manage its data.
+When starting the MongoDB server, it expects permissions to create a DB at `/var/lib/mongo`.
+If this location is not desired or if you have a MongoDB server already running for other projects, update the `MONGO_DB` variable in `admin/init.sh` to your desired path.
-* Edit `server/config.json` with your Discogs information.
-To generate a Discogs token, navigate to [this link](https://www.discogs.com/settings/developers) and click the "Generate new token" button.
+* Edit `server/config.json` with your Discogs, Goodreads, and/or BoardGameGeek information.
+Shelf uses these services to display your library.
+See the ["Setup"](https://github.com/barrowclift/shelf/blob/master/README.md#setup) section of the [README](https://github.com/barrowclift/shelf/blob/master/README.md) for more information.
-* Edit `config.sh`, updating `ABSOLUTE_PATH_TO_SHELF` with the absolute path Shelf lives on in your system.
-* Finally, replace the About page placeholder with your own name and site.
-Be proud of your collection! :)
+* Finally, continue editing `server/config.json`, replacing all instances of `$PLACEHOLDER` with the appropriate information

 To spin up Shelf, execute `./start.sh`.
 Be sure to check the `logs/` directory to see if there are any errors.

-## CentOS 7.X - Production
+## CentOS 7.X - Installation for Production

 ### Install Dependencies

 * [Follow the steps here to install Nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-centos-7)
 * [Follow the relevant steps outlined here to install MongoDB](https://www.liquidweb.com/kb/how-to-install-mongodb-on-centos-6/).
 It's for CentOS 6, but the steps still apply.
 * [Follow the relevant steps outlined here to install Node.js](https://www.digitalocean.com/community/tutorials/how-to-install-and-run-a-node-js-app-on-centos-6-4-64bit).
 Again, it's for CentOS 6, but the steps still apply. __NOTE__: Building Node from scratch takes a LONG time.
 Please get up to make some tea or bake a pie while it's churning.
 Trust me, you'll have the time.
-* Ensure `config.sh`'s `ABSOLUTE_PATH_TO_SHELF` matches the project's absolute path in the production environment.

 ### Nginx Configuration

-There's one minor tweak that needs to be made to the `/etc/nginx/nginx.conf` file that's not mentioned in the DigitalOcean steps linked above to install Nginx.
-You need to have Nginx act as a reverse proxy to Shelf (which is a Node app), so you should edit your `server` block to look something like this.
+There's one minor tweak that needs to be made to the `/etc/nginx/nginx.conf` file that's not mentioned in the [DigitalOcean](https://www.digitalocean.com) guide linked above to install Nginx.
+You need to have Nginx act as a reverse proxy for Shelf, so you should edit your `server` block to look something like this.

 ```
 server {